phetsims/perennial/doc/automated-maintenance-process.md

 # General maintenance steps

+## #0: Pull all branches of all repos

+One way to do this in perennial is `node js/scripts/main-pull-status.js --allBranches`.
+Otherwise the next step will show incorrect failures.

 ## #1: Checking branch status: `Maintenance.checkBranchStatus()`

 This command will iterate through all available release branches, and will make a few checks to see whether they are in